Safa-Taha/AutoMLab/README.md

 ![alt text](Webpage.png)

 **AutoMLab** is an application that allows users to build an automated machine learning pipeline using Streamlit and scikit-learn.
-The app provides an intuitive interface for uploading data, performing exploratory data analysis (EDA), preprocessing data, and building and evaluating machine learning models.
-The application provides informative warnings in case of errors during plotting, data processing, or model evaluation.
+The app has an easy-to-use interface for uploading data, performing exploratory data analysis (EDA), preprocessing data, and building and evaluating machine learning models.
+It also provides informative warnings when there are errors during plotting, data processing, or model evaluation.

 ## Features